sebastian-software/edgestack/readme.md

 `npm install --global --production windows-build-tools` - alternatively install Visual Studio 2013 or 2015 (be sure to select "Common Tools for Visual C++").
 Also have a look here: https://github.com/nodejs/node-gyp#installation

+Note: Eventually you have to configure your proxy settings for NPM before any following installation procedures.

 ## NPM Commands